-"Take immediately all local power into your hands...
-Little by little, with the consent of the majority of peasants, we shall march firmly and unhesitatingly toward the victory of Socialism, which will fortify the advance-guards of the working-class of the most civilised Countries, and give to the peoples an enduring peace, and free them from every slavery and every exploitation."
+"Take all power into the hands of your Soviets....
+Little by little, with the consent and approval of the majority of peasants, we shall march firmly and unhesitatingly toward the victory of Socialism, which will be sealed by the advanceguards of the working-class of the most civilised countries, and bring the peoples an enduring peace, and free them from every slavery and every exploitation."